openai/openai-dotnet/MigrationGuide.md

 client = new ChatClient("gpt-3.5-turbo");
 ```

-Note that, unlike the old library, the new library will never attempt to load the API key from the `OPENAI_KEY` environment variable.
+Note that, unlike the OpenAI 1.11.0, OpenAI 2.0.0-beta.1 will never attempt to load the API key from the `OPENAI_KEY` environment variable.
 Only `OPENAI_API_KEY` is supported.

 ## Highlighted scenarios